What is active listening?

 That’s when I understood that there really is something to this way of working together.
 Not subtly working against each other, with secrecy and guesswork (as in many corporate environments), but actually working together, as a team.

-Join me for a brief dip into abstraction here, but I’d say the answer to this question is: yes.
+I’d argue yes.
 Thoroughly reading the materials shared with you by a teammate helps you get into the right mindset for real-time listening later on.
 Also, like listening, reading is a form of respect.
 Far too often we hear, Oh, I didn’t get a chance to read that yet.

-Now, it’s true that there are a lot of things to stay on top of.
+Now, it’s true there are a lot of things to stay on top of.
 And, reading is hard work.
-I admit that I don’t thoroughly read all the docs shared with me.
+I’ll admit I don’t thoroughly read all the docs shared with me.
 But that should be the exception, not the rule.
-I’d argue that diligent reading is a complementary activity that bolsters active listening.
+I think diligent reading is a complementary activity that bolsters active listening.

 Being listened to makes us feel valued